dxganta/onchain-identity-solution/README.md

 New board members can be added only by the approval of all the current board members.
 First each board member has to vote the new member individually using the <strong>voteNewMember(address newMember)</strong> function.<br>
 Then if all the board members have approved the new member, he/she can be added to the board members array using the <strong>addNewMember(address newMember)</strong> function.

+## Future Improvement Plans
+### For Dapp
+1. Alongwith the proposals created by a delegator, it would not be a bad idea to also show the "yes" & "no" votes for that proposal.
+2. For the votes cast by a delegator, it would be better to also show the final votes that the proposal got.
+This would give a user information about whether the delegator voted on the side that won or not.
+3. Also, after (or if) integrating Proof of Knowledge into Sovryn Protocol, we can show the Delegator Score in the Dapp Frontend.
+Thus, the dapp frontend will be a one-stop destination for an <strong>ONCHAIN PSEUDONYMOUS IDENTITY</strong> for a delegator.